gtbjj/gtbjj.github.io/_posts/2020-05-12-how-to-age-gracefully.md

 ~ From your 30 year old self

 Dear 30 year old self,
-  You're staring down the barrel of the rest of your life, do you like what you see?
+  You're staring down the barrel at the rest of your life, do you like what you see?
 ~ From your 31 year old self
 ```

 So, now for this year's entry, which obviously I've had to meditate on for a few days:

 ```
+Dear 31 year old self,
+  Don't let anything stand between you and what you love, but be mindful of what you'll be leaving out.
+Take time to love, pay, and be compassionate towards yourself.
+~ From your 32 year old self
 ```